-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2016.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

 Risk factors.
 The value of the Fund’s shares will change, and you could lose money on your investment.
 While the Fund seeks to minimize tax distributions to shareholders, it may realize capital gains and earn some dividends.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Waddell & Reed Investments refers to the investment management services offered by Waddell & Reed Investment Management Company, the investment manager of the Waddell & Reed Advisors Funds, distributed by Waddell & Reed, Inc.